JackTheSpades/SpriteToolSuperDelux/readme.txt

   those same 16 sprite slots can point to different sprite code in different levels.
   This can be especially useful for collaboration hacks or for one-off sprites that don't need to occupy their own global slot, especially if sprite slot space is running low.
+  Per-level sprites can only use 4 extra bytes.

 -- SA-1 Detection and Default Labels